Showing posts with label HECAS. Show all posts

 Be advised that students whose name do not appear on the list will appear on the Supplementary List which will be published soon.

 DHERST did not say exactly when the supplementary list will be published.
-In anticipation for the list to come out, please check the department's website.
+In anticipation of the list coming out, please check the department's website.

 DHERST TESAS Award list for New Intakes (SL & NSL) and Continuing students for 2023 was released today - download the PDFs here